JeeshanHavi/Axio-Model/README.md

 - **Smart Home & IoT:** Control devices, monitor systems, and integrate multiple platforms.
 - **Web & Data Analytics:** Perform web scraping, data aggregation, and report generation.
 - **AI Research & Development:** Serve as a testbed for LLM integration, autonomous code generation, and adaptive AI workflows.

+## License

+MIT License

+Copyright (c) [2026] [Jeeshan Havi]

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (SPARC AI), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, subject to the following conditions:

+1. **Credit Requirement:** The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
+   Users must give credit to the original creator ([Jeeshan Havi]) in any use, distribution, or derivative works.

+2. The Software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and noninfringement.
+In no event shall the authors or copyright holders be liable for any claim, damages, or other liability, whether in an action of contract, tort, or otherwise, arising from, out of, or in connection with the Software or the use or other dealings in the Software.

+---